deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-When the load of the Linux system divided by the number of CPU cores exceeds this value, the agent automatically enters the disabled state.
-It will automatically recover if it remains below 90% of this value for a continuous 5 minutes.
-Setting it to 0 disables this feature.
+When Linux system load divided by the number of
+CPU cores exceeds this value, the agent automatically enters the disabled state.
+Setting it or `recovery_threshold` to 0 disables this feature.

 #### Recovery Threshold {#global.circuit_breakers.relative_sys_load.recovery_threshold}